digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/upgrading.rst

     .. success:: participant.domains.list_connected()
     .. assert:: participant.domains.list_connected().map(_.domainAlias.unwrap) == Seq("newdomain")

-As we've previously set the resource limits to 0, we need to reset this back
+As we've previously set the resource limits to 0, we need to reset this back:

 .. snippet:: migrating_protocol
     .. success:: participant.resources.set_resource_limits(ResourceLimits(None, None))

-Finally, we can test that the participant can process a transaction by running a ping on the new sync domain
+Finally, we can test that the participant can process a transaction by running a ping on the new sync domain:

 .. snippet:: migrating_protocol
     .. success:: participant.health.ping(participant)

 .. note::

-    Note that currently, the hard migration is the only supported way to migrate a production system.
+    Currently, the hard migration is the only supported way to migrate a production system.
     This is because unique contract keys are restricted to a single sync domain.

 While the sync domain migration command is mainly used for upgrading, it can also be used to recover contracts associated with a broken sync domain.
-Sync domain migrations can be performed back and forth, allowing you to roll back in case of issues.

 After the upgrade, the participants may report a mismatch between commitments during the first commitment exchange, as they might have performed the migration at slightly different times.
 The warning should